 - A chance to learn a skill.
 Daily Transcription offers training and coaching, and I think this a major selling point of the company especially if you’re a newbie in the industry.
 This offers a good opportunity to learn transcription skills that can prove advantageous to you if you want to seek our advanced and higher-paying transcription assignments in the future.

-- Convenience and flexibility with your time.
+- You can work on your own schedule and time.
 Transcription work gives you the opportunity to design your work day however you want it.
-Unlike other remote jobs, you are not expected to log in at certain hours of the day, or put in a minimum number of hours for work every day.
+Unlike other remote jobs, Daily Transcription does not require you to log in at certain hours of the day, or put in a minimum number of hours for work every day.
 You simply just have to work on the assignment, at a time you can, and finish it within the timeframe given.